jarusll/the-logs/index.md

 I am still yet to design the setup for shorts.
 Since there will be lots of posts, I will need filtering.

+Halfway through clojure koans.
+Once I have a stable recording setup I can start recording other things.

 # 2022-04-01

 ### Plan for today